Prakash-sa/Intuit_Build_Challenge_Instructions/README.md

 ```bash
 python3 -m pytest
 ```
+If you run tests outside the repository root, ensure `PYTHONPATH` includes the project directory, e.g. `PYTHONPATH=. python3 -m pytest`.

 The tests validate thread coordination invariants, buffer behavior, and every analytical query on the CSV dataset.